Vectorworks/developer-scripting/Function Reference/Functions/SetTexMapBool.md

 |value|BOOLEAN|   |

 ## Remarks
 The init value is whether the texture mapping info contains valid information.
 If the mapping is not really set to important values then the init value will be false.
-This can happen if the mapping was not set with [[VS:SetDefaultTexMap]].
+This can happen if the mapping was not set with [SetDefaultTexMap](SetDefaultTexMap.md).

 ## See Also
 [GetTexMapBool](GetTexMapBool.md) | [SetDefaultTexMap](SetDefaultTexMap.md)